Expatriation

 Concept art of an article about Expatriation Stats: American couple overseas at the beach (AI Art)

-As you may know, the latest quarterly statistics on “expatriation”—i.e., renunciation of U.S. citizenship—were published just a few days ago.
+The latest quarterly statistics on “expatriation” were published by the IRS just a few days ago.

-A total of 1,130 names appeared in the latest list, which happens to be many more than any previous quarterly total, and more than the total number of expatriations reported in all of 2012.
+A total of 1,130 names appeared in the latest list.
+This happens to be many more than any previous quarterly total.
+And it is more than the total number of expatriations reported in all of 2012.

-There’s a lot of media hoopla about the whole story, but we wouldn’t trust them.
-The numbers aren’t all that accurate, and neither is the commentary around it.
+There’s a lot of media hoopla about the whole story.
+But we are not sure we can trust these expatriation statistics.
+The numbers don’t appear to be all that accurate.
+And neither does the commentary around it.

 To start with, the real numbers of expatriation are much higher.

-The IRS – the agency that releases the stats – doesn’t believe in providing a full accounting.
-We’ve experienced this in our own practice: The names of only one-third of clients we’ve helped expatriate have ever shown up on the list.
+We’ve experienced this in our own practice.
+The names of only one-third of clients we’ve helped expatriate have ever shown up on the list.

-In fact, based on our research and experience, we suspect the real number of expatriations is around 50,000 a year, and maybe even more.
+Based on our research and experience, we suspect the real number of expatriations is around 50,000 a year.

 But regardless of what the real numbers are, one thing is certain: They are rising and the U.S. government is the reason.